 314 N.E.2d 419 (1974)

 Freund (plaintiff) entered into a contract with Washington Square Press (Washington) (defendant) to publish Freund’s manuscript.
 The contract stipulated that Washington agreed to publish the manuscript in a hardbound edition within 18 months of its receipt and pay royalties to Freund based upon the percentage of sales.
 Freund delivered the manuscript and Washington refused to publish it.
 Freund sued seeking damages for delay of his academic promotion, lost royalties, and the cost of publication if Freund had to publish the manuscript himself.
-The trial court found that the cost of hardcover publication was the appropriate measure of damages and the court of appeals affirmed.
+The trial court found that the cost of hardcover publication was the appropriate measure of damages, and the appellate division affirmed.
 Washington appealed.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 604,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.